 The applicant will need to certify that the disabled person intends to live in the property for five years after the grant is paid.

-A limited charge will be placed on owner occupied properties (requiring grant repayment to the Council), if it is sold within ten years.
-This applies where the cost of the grant exceeds £5,000 and the maximum charge (maximum repayment) will be £10.000.
+Where the grant paid exceeds £5,000, a charge will be placed on owner occupied properties requiring repayment of some of the grant to the Council, if it is sold within ten years.
+The maximum repayment will be £10.000.